robertteachout/Call_Campaign_Offsite/README.md

 # Call Center Campaign - Offsite Retrieval Method

 ## Objective
-The goal of this project is to automate the daily loading of call campaigns.
+The goal of this project is to automate daily loading & tracking of call campaigns.

 ## Process:
 ### Daily Campaign Transformation